pecan-pie/trainingscenter/README.md

 # Trainingscenter

 This repository contains resources for the Trainingscenter project.
-Purpose of this project is giving developers a quick way of learning to work with Kubernetes and applications running on the platform.
+Purpose of this project is giving developers a quick way to learn working with Kubernetes and the Infrastructure-as-code part around it.
 The sources in this project provision a Kubernetes cluster on DigitalOcean with Linkerd, ExternalDNS and Traefik running on it.
 These tools are a sensible baseline for developers to get started working on Kubernetes.

 # Get Started